safalkhatiwada/muhaar-a-facial-skin-type-detection-tool/README.md

 # facial-skin-type-recognition
-This is my Minor Project
+This is my Minor Project on Muhaar  : A Facial Skin Type Detection Tool